ibm-cloud-docs/virtual-servers/vsi_managing.md

 {: #kvm-console}

 The KVM console is a Java applet.
 Java must be installed prior to accessing the console.
 If Java is installed, ensure that a connection is established using the VPN.
 If a connection is not established, a warning is displayed when attempting to connect to the KVM console that a VPN connection is required.
 If you have issues connecting to your KVM console, see [Why can I not connect to the KVM console?](/docs/virtual-servers?topic=virtual-servers-faqs-servers-general-#why-can-i-not-connect-to-the-kvm-console-).

+If you have issues with incompatible Java settings in your browser, you can alternatively use the TightVNC viewer.
+You must download and install TightVNC viewer for Windows 64-bit version.
+For more information, see [How to connect to KVM console of IBM Cloud Virtual Servers](https://www.ibm.com/support/pages/how-connect-kvm-console-ibm-cloud-virtual-servers){: external} from the Support Center.
+{:tip}

 ## Cancel
 {: #cancel}